ajsmith607/memills/content/family-of-edward-hallock-mills/topics/staten-island.md

 <figcaption>
 </figure>

-It was the father of Zachariah "Zachary" Hawkins (25 Oct 1639 to 1699) "the common ancestor" mentioned above, Robert Hawkins (1610 to 11 Sep 1704), born in Plymouth, Devon, England, who immigrated to America in 1635, marrying Mary Marie Pease that same year in Charlestown, Suffolk, Massachusetts.
+It was Robert Hawkins (1610 to 11 Sep 1704)–the father of Zachariah "Zachary" Hawkins (25 Oct 1639 to 1699) "the common ancestor" mentioned above—born in Plymouth, Devon, England, who immigrated to America in 1635, marrying Mary Marie Pease that same year in Charlestown, Suffolk, Massachusetts.

 Bartlett Brown's Hawkins ancestry, largely based on Gerald Molloy's data: